qmk/qmk_firmware/docs/en/docs/feature_bootmagic.md

 And to trigger the bootloader, you hold this key down when plugging the keyboard in.
 Just the single key.

+!!! warning
-!> Using Bootmagic Lite will **always reset** the EEPROM, so you will lose any settings that have been saved.
+    Using Bootmagic Lite will **always reset** the EEPROM, so you will lose any settings that have been saved.

 ## Split Keyboards